Connect with others who understand.

 Treatments for Stage 1 Hidradenitis Suppurativa

-There is no cure for HS, but many treatments are available that can help you manage your symptoms.
-The treatment options that dermatologists recommend are partly based on stage.
-Other factors may also be considered, including:
+There’s no cure for HS, but many treatment options can help you manage symptoms.
+Dermatologists recommend treatments partly based on stage.
+They may also consider factors such as your:

-Doctors may sometimes recommend topical antiseptic washes, such as 4-percent chlorhexidine or benzoyl peroxide to keep the area of skin clean and reduce the risk of infection.
+• Topical antiseptic washes, such as 4 percent chlorhexidine or benzoyl peroxide, to keep skin clean and reduce the risk of infection

 Home Remedies